Mount Kenya advice

 TYPE OF TERRAIN

-Higher up, the heathland thins and the way is over more bare, rocky tracks following ridges and rivers to reach the 2nd camp.
+Higher up, the heathland thins and the way is more bare, rocky tracks following ridges and rivers to reach the 2nd camp.
 From here you are up close and personal with the jagged rocky peaks and remaining glaciers which feed numerous small lakes and tarns dotted around the peaks.
 Summiting Mount Kenya will involve tackling a scree slope before the summit attempt.